 hdoc ships as a completely static Linux x86_64 binary, and you should always download the most recent release of hdoc.
 It has no runtime dependencies and runs on all recent Linux systems.
 Before running hdoc, you must make the binary you downloaded executable using the following command:

-chmod +x path/to/hdoc
+chmod +x path/to/hdoc-online

 Now you're ready to set up your project with hdoc.

 hdoc needs a configuration file to do its job.

 By convention, the hdoc configuration file is named

 .hdoc.toml and lives in the root of your project directory (that's where your

 .git folder is located).

 .hdoc.toml file that you need:

 [project] name = "my-project" version = "1.0.0" # Optional, adding this will enable direct links from the documentation # to your source code. git_repo_url = "https://github.com/MYUSERNAME/MYPROJECT/" git_default_branch = "main" [paths] compile_commands = "build/compile_commands.json"